cause circle brand logo

 Creating effective strategies

 Finally, this county and metropolitan-level data was matched with states that don’t have pre-emption policies in place.
 This step allowed us to identify top places for the largest positive climate impact.
-We concluded that more than half (52%) of gas emissions from residential buildings constructed between 2023 and 2030 could be eliminated by passing policies in just 63 metropolitan areas and their surrounding counties
+We concluded that more than half (52%) of gas emissions from residential buildings constructed between 2023 and 2030 could be eliminated by passing policies in just 63 metropolitan areas and their surrounding counties.

 By pulling from a wide range of sources and presenting the findings in a clear and actionable manner, we highlight the significant environmental and health benefits of building electrification.
 We provide a roadmap for achieving these goals by targeting top regions.
 Findings like these really highlight how targeted actions can have huge positive impacts for the climate.
 This research underscores the effectiveness of using accurate and comprehensive data to inform policy decisions.